-Daniel Spurlock, Louisville Chorus Music Director, has served at the helm for over 23 seasons.
+Daniel Spurlock, Louisville Chorus Music Director, has served at the helm for 25 seasons.
 He holds Bachelors and Masters degrees from Juilliard, and studied conducting with Leon Barzin, John Nelson and Eric Leinsdorf.

 Maestro Spurlock has served as assistant conductor of the National Orchestral Association in New York and The Louisville Orchestra where, as conductor, he performed with such notable artists as Pinchas Zukerman, Yo Yo Ma, Abbey Simon, Lee Luvisi, Ella Fitzgerald, Sarah Vaughn, John Raitt, and Buddy Rich.
 He appeared regularly as conductor with The Louisville Orchestra on various local and out of town concerts.
 In addition to appearing as conductor with Doc Severinsen on a Louisville Orchestra Super Pops Concert, Mr. Spurlock received high acclaim as Chorus Master for The Louisville Orchestra and 300 voice chorus performance of Mahler's Symphony No. 8. (for which the Louisville Chorus was the host chorus) " . . . the choruses, beautifully prepared, filled Whitney Hall with the most resonantly natural choral singing yet heard in this acoustically problematic venue.
 For once, the sound really reached out and engulfed the listener in climactic passages."
 (Courier-Journal)